HermannSamimi/stillfront/README.md

 ## Acknowledgments

 - This project is deveoped by [Hermann Samimi](https://github.com/HermannSamimi) as a case study for the Analytics Engineer role.
+- Security (auth/authz, secrets handling, etc.) is out of scope for this task, but in a real system the API would include authentication and use environment variables for sensitive configuration.

 <div align="right">